Writings About Music

 For my purposes, music software designed and written by Emile Tobenfeld is incomparable in terms of ease of use and seemingly limitless capability.
 The power, beauty and elegance of Emile’s software is an aesthetic uplift by itself.
 Simply using it brings one in touch with his creative genius.

 After I first learned of computer-synthesizers from jazz bassist Reggie Johnson in 1984, who was living with my girlfriend's mother, I was fortunate to find the Roland CMU-800 at Alex Music in Manhattan - no one else in the city was carrying it - together with the Apple II computer that worked with it.
 Soon after, the CMU-800 was supplemented by the CMU-810 for dynamic control and the CMU-802 for tempo control, the latter two instruments only available from Roland Canada.
+These together formed a rare pre-MIDI computer music system which I appear to have made more use of than anyone else.

 Reggie Johnson gave me the gift of an idea that proved transformative.